-The most common arrangement for prison facility management in the United States is through public-private partnership.
+The most common arrangement for prison facility management in the United States is through public-private partnerships.
 The city, county, state, or federal government contracts with a for-profit corporation to operate jails, prisons, or detention centers.
 In the United States, an estimated 8.5% of people in federal and state prisons are incarcerated in private prisons, and nearly three-quarters of all people in immigrant detention are held in privately-run facilities.

 Prison facilities are becoming increasingly privatized.
 Daily services within prison and detention facilities are commonly outsourced to other for-profit companies.
 Since 2013, companies that had previously only managed government prison facilities are now entering the business of building and owning these prison facilities.

 Three corporations dominate the private prison industry: CoreCivic, Inc., The GEO Group, and G4S, all publicly traded.
 While other companies have emerged to take advantage of this burgeoning market, the trend has shifted to market consolidation as the larger companies have bought up many smaller companies.
 Other major companies in this sector are privately owned.